Jalapeno Plant Care: How to Grow and Care for Jalapenos

 Whiteflies

-Although it’s difficult to control whiteflies, spraying the plants with a vegetable insect spray coupled with good cultural practices such as pruning and weeding helps keep these white bugs off your plants.
+Although it’s difficult to control whiteflies, spraying the plants with a vegetable insecticide and practicing good cultural practices such as pruning and weeding can help keep these pests off your plants.

 Powdery mildew